Tinformant/Leet/Low Level/CS61/Data Representation.md

 * Heap.
 Modifiable; dynamic lifetime.
 * Stack.
 Modifiable; automatic lifetime.

-## Pointer Representation
-* Addresses: hardware concepts.
-* Pointers: concepts in the C abstract machine; a pointer combines an address and a type.

 ## Data Layout
 Each object uses a contiguous range of addresses (and thus bytes).